CloudSeekerCollective/FGAnalyst/api/cv2/README.md

-# The CV2 API
+# The FGAnalyst API
-This part of the repository contains the CV2 API.
+This part of the repository contains the FGAnalyst API.
 Instructions on how to customise it are available in the root `README.md`.